CA Best Beaches: The Ultimate Guide to California’s Most Beautiful Shorelines

 What Makes the CA Best Beaches So Special?

-- Dramatic cliffs in Big Sur
+- Surrounding cliffs in Big Sur

 - Classic surf towns in Orange County